apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 They directly correspond to the async data movement instructions in CUDA (PTX): [`cp.async.commit_group`](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#data-movement-and-conversion-instructions-cp-async-commit-group) and [`cp.async.wait_group`](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#data-movement-and-conversion-instructions-cp-async-wait-group).

 The CUDA counterparts do not have the notion of “stage”, since there is only one kind of async operation (copy from global to shared memory) supported by the current generation of NVIDIA GPU (Ampere, at the time of writing).
-To support more general cases where there could be multiple kinds of async “engine”, each of which corresponds to a different stage in an async pipeline, TIR `async_commit_stage` and `async_wait_stage` takes a “stage” parameter.
+To support more general cases where there could be multiple kinds of async “engine”, each of which corresponds to a different stage in an async pipeline, TIR `async_commit_stage` and `async_wait_stage` take a “stage” parameter.

 ### `wait(in-flight-count)` vs `wait(finished-count)`

  It would be more intuitive if the semantics of `wait(N)` was “Wait until the oldest N async operations have completed”.
 But that would make translation to the corresponding PTX instruction more complicated, since we additionally need to keep track of the “number of async operations in-flight” at each synchronization point, and make that an additional argument to `async_wait_stage` so that we can do subtraction during translation of `async_wait_stage` to `cp.async`.

 One of the pros of `wait(in-flight-count)` semantics is that, it is trivial to let all in-flight async operations to complete: `wait(0)`.
-The alternative semantics would require, again, a precise tracking of the number of async operations in-flight at the desired sync point.
+The alternative semantics would require, again, precise tracking of the number of async operations in-flight at the desired sync point.

 ### More examples

 **Three stages of compute, where the first two stages are async**.
-The second stage is both async producer and consumer.
+The second stage is both an async producer and consumer.
 This example demonstrates the use of the “stage” parameter.
 Note that there is no distinction of asynchronous copy or compute.

 ```python
 B = alloc([1])